An Occlusal guard from a dentist in Glen Allen, VA protects your teeth from grinding

 Schedule a consultation

 If you are suffering from the symptoms of bruxism or your teeth are showing wear and tear due to persistent grinding, it is important to act soon to protect your teeth from further damage.
 At Richmond Family Dentistry, we will evaluate your mouth for signs of the condition and develop a comprehensive plan to help save your teeth and eliminate your symptoms.
-If you are in the Richmond, VA area, call our office at (804) 381-6238 to schedule an appointment today!
+If you are in the Glen Allen, VA area, call our office at (804) 381-6238 to schedule an appointment today!